 The child learns to feel the music, not just hear it with the ears, but sense it through the being.
 Aural sensations are realized through muscular sensations.

 Adults with a background in classical music share with me the enrichment that music has brought to their lives.
 They describe an ongoing understanding and appreciation of music of all kinds, plus a sense that professional and personal success was undeniably related.
-Click here to read what people who are at the top of their fields say about music and their lives.
+Click here to read what people who are at the top of their fields.

 “Music was the key that helped Albert Einstein become one of the smartest men who has ever lived.
 Einstein himself says that the reason he was so smart is because he played the violin.”